 Author Contributions: R.M.C-.M. conceived the study, collected and analyzed the data, wrote the manuscript, interpreted the data, and ensures that questions related to the accuracy or integrity of any part of the work are appropriately investigated.
 R.U.-M. and J.J.-T. wrote the genetic description and added data interpretation.
 H.T.S.-T. and C.D. each contributed descriptive data from one of the families.

-Funding: Please add: “This research received no external funding”
+Funding: Please add: “This research received no external funding”.

-Acknowledgments:
+Acknowledgments: The authors are grateful for expert technical assistance from the Next Generation Sequencing Platform of the University of Barcelona through its Spin-Off DBGen led by the prestigious geneticist Prof. Roser González-Duarte.

-Conflicts of Interest: The authors declare no conflict of interest
+Conflicts of Interest: The authors declare no conflict of interest.

 References